Samburu people: Clothing

-Men wear a cloth which is often pink or black and is wrapped around their waist in a manner similar to a Scottish kilt.
-They adorn themselves with necklaces, bracelets and anklets, like other sub tribes of the Maasai community.
-Members of the moran age grade (i.e. "warriors") typically wear their hair in long braids, which they shave off when they become elders.
-It may be colored using red ochre.
-Their bodies are sometimes decorated with ochre, as well.
-Women wear two pieces of blue or purple cloth, one piece wrapped around the waist, the second wrapped over the chest.
-Women keep their hair shaved and wear numerous necklaces and bracelets.
-In the past decade, traditional clothing styles have changed.
-Some men may wear the 1980s-90s style of red tartan cloth or they may wear a dark green/blue plaid cloth around their waists called 'kikoi', often with shorts underneath.
+Traditionally, Samburu men wore a cloth which was often pink or black and is wrapped around their waist.
+They adorned themselves with necklaces, bracelets and anklets, like other sub tribes of the Maasai community.
+Members of the moran age grade (i.e. "warriors") typically wore their hair in long braids, which they shaved off when they became elders.
+It may have been colored using red ochre.
+Their bodies were sometimes decorated with ochre, as well.
+Women wore two pieces of blue or purple cloth, one piece wrapped around the waist, the second wrapped over the chest.
+Women kept their hair shaved and wear numerous necklaces and bracelets.
+Since the 2000s, clothing styles have changed.
+Beadwork continues to be prominent in both warrior and women's attire.
+Some men may wear red tartan cloth or they may wear a dark green/blue plaid cloth around their waists called 'kikoi', often with shorts underneath.
 Marani (Lmuran) (warriors) wear a cloth that may be floral or pastel.
 Some women still wear two pieces of blue or red cloth, but it has become fashionable to wear cloths with animal or floral patterns in deep colors.
 Women may also often wear small tank tops with their cloths, and plaid skirts have also become common.

 Food and society

-Traditionally Samburu relied almost solely on their herds, although trade with their neighbors and use of wild foods were also important.
+Traditionally, Samburu relied almost solely on their herds, although trade with their agricultural neighbors and use of wild foods were also important.
 Before the colonial period, cow, goat, and sheep milk was the daily staple.
 Oral and documentary evidence suggests that small stock were significant to the diet and economy at least from the eighteenth century forward.
 In the twenty-first century, cattle and small stock continue to be essential to the Samburu economy and social system.
 Milk is still a valued part of Samburu contemporary diet when available, and may be drunk either fresh, or fermented; "ripened" milk is often considered superior.
 Meat from cattle is eaten mainly on ceremonial occasions, or when a cow happens to die.
 Meat from small stock is eaten more commonly, though still not on a regular basis.
-Today Samburu rely increasingly on purchased agricultural products—with money acquired mainly from livestock sales—and most commonly maize meal is made into a porridge.
+Today Samburu rely increasingly on purchased agricultural products— with money acquired mainly from livestock sales— and most commonly maize meal is made into a porridge.
 Tea is also very common, taken with large quantities of sugar and (when possible) much milk, and is a staple of contemporary Samburu diet.
 Blood is both taken from living animals, and collected from slaughtered ones.
 There are at least thirteen ways that blood can be prepared, and may form a whole meal.
-Some Samburu these days have turned to agriculture, with varying results.
+Some Samburu have turned to agriculture, with varying results.

-Circumcision and genital mutilation
+Circumcision

-Samburu practice male circumsision (foreskin) and female genital mutilation (clitoris).
-FGM is illegal in Kenya.
-Boys get circumcised in their teenage years, most girls are subjected to mutilation before marriage.
-Girls who have not undergone female genital mutilation will be raped as part of a practice referred to as "beading", and are not allowed to have children.
+Samburu practice both circumsision and female genital mutilation, which is illegal in Kenya.
+Boys get circumcised in their teenage years, and most girls are subjected to genital cutting before marriage.
+Girls who have not yet undergone female circumcision are at risk of being raped as part of a practice referred to as "beading", and are not allowed to have children.